-Puppy sale scams are common and are becoming even more rampant during Covid-19 when in-person visits are difficult to arrange.
+Puppy sale scams are common and are becoming even more rampant during Covid-19 when it's difficult to arrange in-person visits.

-You also want to avoid patronizing a puppy mill - you would be enabling an inhumane business, and there’s a good chance your puppy would suffer from fear and behavior issues all its adult life.
+You also want to avoid patronizing a puppy mill - you would be enabling an inhumane business, and there’s a good chance your puppy would suffer from fear and behavior issues for its entire adult life.